The spectral density of dense random networks and the breakdown of the Wigner semicircle law: The dense limit of the spectral density

 where $d^2g \equiv d {\rm Re} g \, d {\rm Im} g $, and $\mathcal{P}(g)$ is the joint distribution of the real and imaginary parts of $G_{ii}(z)$.
 The symbol $\int_{{\rm Im} g \geq 0}$ represents an integral over $g \in \mathbb{C}$ restricted to the upper half complex plane.
 The distribution of the resolvent follows from the solution of the coupled equations \cite{Rogers2008,Kuhn2008}

-where $\langle \dots \rangle_{A_{1},\dots,A_{L}}$ denotes the average over the independent interaction strengths $A_1,\dots,A_L$, distributed according to $P_A(a)$.
+where $\langle \dots \rangle_{J_{1},\dots,J_{L}}$ denotes the average over the independent interaction strengths $J_1,\dots,J_L$, distributed according to $P_J$.
 The quantity $\mathcal{P}_{\rm cav}(g)$ is the joint distribution of the real and imaginary parts of the resolvent elements $G_{ii}^{(j)}(z)$ on the cavity graph \cite{Rogers2008,Metz2010}, defined as the graph where an arbitrary node $j$ and all its edges have been removed.
 Equations (\ref{res1}) and (\ref{res2}) have been derived using both the cavity \cite{Rogers2008,Metz2010} and the replica method \cite{Kuhn2008} of disordered systems, based on the locally tree-like structure of the configuration model.
-Equations (\ref{speca}-\ref{res2}) are exact in the limit $N \rightarrow \infty$, constituting the point of departure to study the dense limit $c \rightarrow \infty$ of the spectral density $\rho(\lambda)$.
+Equations (\ref{speca}-\ref{res2}) have been rigorously proven in \cite{Bordenave2010} and they are exact in the limit $N \rightarrow \infty$, constituting an interesting point of departure to study the dense limit $c \rightarrow \infty$ of the spectral density $\rho(\lambda)$.

 Let $F(G)$ be an arbitrary function of the complex random variable $G$ distributed as $\mathcal{P}_{\rm cav}(g)$.
 By defining the average of $F(G)$

 we can use Eq.~(\ref{res2}) and rewrite the above expression as